-Final Research Plan for Drug Use in Adolescents and Adults, Including Pregnant Women: Screening
+Final Research Plan for Illicit Drug Use, Including Nonmedical Use of Prescription Drugs: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

 The final Research Plan is used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
 The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.

 The draft Research Plan was available for comment from August 4 to August 31, 2016, at 8:00 p.m., ET.

 Figure 1 is the analytic framework that depicts the five Key Questions to be addressed in the systematic review.
 The figure illustrates how screening for drug use in adolescents and adults, including pregnant women, may result in improved behavioral outcomes, including drug abstinence, reduced frequency and/or quantity of drug use, or reduction in other risky behaviors (Key Question 1a) and improved health, social, and legal outcomes (Key Question 1b).
 Within the screening piece of the framework, there is also a question related to the accuracy of drug use screening instruments (Key Question 2) and potential harms of screening (Key Question 3).
 Additionally, the figure illustrates how interventions to reduce drug use may have an impact on behavioral outcomes (Key Question 4a) and health outcomes (Key Question 4b) and whether these interventions result in any adverse events (Key Question 5).

 - a.
 Does primary care screening for drug use* in adolescents and adults, including pregnant women, reduce drug use or improve other risky behaviors?